Getting ready for making tax digital

-Starting as soon as 2018, UK businesses will have to start transitioning to a digital tax system – where tax is filed quarterly using an online app.
+Starting as soon as 2019, UK businesses will have to start transitioning to a digital tax system – where tax is filed online every quarter.
 It’s a big change for you and your clients.
 Here are some tips to help you prepare.

 Making tax digital

 Her Majesty’s Revenue & Customs (HMRC) has announced their plan to make tax digital by 2019.
 Under the new scheme, people will have online tax accounts that track their professional and business transactions automatically.
 These accounts will be submitted quarterly to HMRC to estimate the taxes due.

 The online system is intended to be more transparent while removing some of the inaccuracies and inefficiencies that hinder paper tax filings.

 This is not the same as lodging a return online.
 Most UK taxpayers have already done that for years.
 Making tax digital has three important distinctions:

 - Bank transactions and other financial information will flow automatically into people’s digital tax account, whether or not they declare that income or those expenses.